North Carolina's Health Care Crisis

 The North Carolina Institute of Medicine reported the following in a comprehensive 2009 study on the state of primary care in North Carolina:

-- Medical school graduates choosing Primary Care dropped 50% between 1997 and 2005 as medical school students increasingly choose to specialize.
+- The number of medical school graduates choosing Primary Care dropped 50% between 1997 and 2005 while graduates increasingly choose a specialization instead of Primary Care.

 - The growth and aging of North Carolina's population is expected to increase demand (measured by annual visits to physicians) by 34% between 2004 and 2020.